jamesheald/COIN/README.md

-motorNoise       % motor noise n                % context transition counts nE               % cue emission counts p                % variance of state feedback predicted in each context pQ               % probability of the observed cue in each context
+motorNoise       % motor noise n                % context transition counts nE               % cue emission counts
+<b>pPred            % variance of state feedback predicted in each context</b>
+pQ               % probability of the observed cue in each context
 pY               % probability of the observed state feedback in each context Q                % number of cues observed